protoloft/klipper_z_calibration/README.md

 ```
 [z_calibration]
-switch_offset: 0.675  # using SSG-5H
+switch_offset:
+#   The trigger point offset of the used switch of the
+#   mag-probe.
+This needs to be determined manually.
+#   More on this later in this section..
+max_deviation: 1.0
+#   The maximum allowed deviation of the calculated offset.
+#   If the offset exceeds this value, it will stop!
+#   The default is 1.0 mm.
+speed: 100
-speed: 80             # the moving speed in x and y
+#   The moving speed in X and Y. The default is 100
+probe_nozzle_x:
+probe_nozzle_y:
-probe_nozzle_x: 206   # coordinates for clicking the nozzle on the z-endstop
+#   The X and Y coordinates for clicking the nozzle on the
-probe_nozzle_y: 300
+#   z-endstop.
+probe_switch_x:
+probe_switch_y:
-probe_switch_x: 211   # coordinates for clicking the probe's switch on the z-endstop
+#   The X and Y coordinates for clicking the probe's switch
-probe_switch_y: 281
+#   on the z-endstop.
+probe_bed_x:
+probe_bed_y:
-probe_bed_x: 150      # coordinates for probing on the print surface (the center point)
+#   The X and Y coordinates for probing on the print surface
-probe_bed_y: 150
+#   (e.g. the center point)
 ```

 The `switch_offset` is the already mentioned offset from the switch body (which is the